northernreachtech-cpu/ariya-protocol/move/docs/rating_reputation.md

 4. **No Rating Deletion**: Ratings are permanent once submitted
 5. **Reputation Calculation**: Organizer reputation averages across all rated events

-This contract provides a comprehensive rating and reputation system that builds trust in the EIA Protocol ecosystem while ensuring only genuine participants can provide feedback.
+This contract provides a comprehensive rating and reputation system that builds trust in the ariya Protocol ecosystem while ensuring only genuine participants can provide feedback.